cronvel/freedesktop-notifications/README.md

 Sending a notification in a *fire and forget* fashion works pretty well.

-However, advanced features like buttons are somewhat broken by design on the *org.freedesktop.Notifications* spec and particularly on the notification server implementation.
+However, advanced features like buttons are somewhat broken by design in the *org.freedesktop.Notifications* spec and particularly on the notification server implementation.

+**In fact we are not guaranteed to get a signal when the server time out a notification**.

-**In fact there is absolutely no mechanism signaling notification expiration**.
-That's it: the notification server can tell you if the user clicked the notification, if a particular button is clicked, or if the user closed the notification, **BUT NOT IF THE SERVER
+That's it: the notification server can tell you if  the user clicked the notification, if a particular button is clicked, or if the user closed the notification, **BUT NOT IF THE SERVER HAS TIMED OUT YOUR NOTIFICATION!!!**

-HAS TIMED OUT YOUR NOTIFICATION!!!** For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.
+For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.